Juuiko/position-book-system/documentation/fullstack-report.md

 ## Conclusion and Future Considerations

 Completing this full-stack Position Book system has demonstrated my understanding that sophisticated software architecture emerges from balancing technical capabilities with business requirements and operational constraints.
-The project highlights my thoughtfulness when comes technology selection and integration design that can create systems which are both immediately functional and positioned for future enhancement.
+The project highlights my thoughtfulness when it comes to technology selection and integration design that can create systems that are both immediately functional and positioned for future enhancement.

 The combination of proven enterprise technologies with modern development practices creates a foundation suitable for professional trading environments while maintaining the development velocity necessary for iterative improvement based on user feedback and evolving business requirements.
 This balance between stability and adaptability represents the kind of architectural thinking that is very valuable as software systems scale beyond initial development phases.